probr/probr-pack-kubernetes/COVERAGE.md

 # Probr Kubernetes Service Pack
 ## Probes Provenance

-The Kubernetes Probr service pack has been built based on the [CIS GKE Benchmark 1.5.1](https://www.cisecurity.org/cis-benchmarks/).
+The Kubernetes Probr service pack has been built based on the [CIS Kubernetes Benchmark 1.5.1](https://www.cisecurity.org/cis-benchmarks/).

-This pack only implements the probe that can be run in any distribution / managed Kubernetes services.
-We currently have a complimentary Service Pack for AKS, with plans for GKE and EKS.
+This pack only implements the benchmarks that can be run _as an end user_ in any managed Kubernetes services.
+It doesn't look "under the hood" - use a tool like [kube-bench](https://github.com/aquasecurity/kube-bench) for that.

+We currently have a complimentary Service Pack for [AKS](https://github.com/probr/probr-pack-aks), with plans for GKE and EKS.

 ## Controls covered